laserman120/discord-bridge/README.md

   - Reports
   - ModMail
   - ModLog
+  - Posts made with specific flairs
+  - Comments/Posts made by users with specific flairs

 - State Aware Messages:
   - If a post is approved/removed/deleted or similar all messages related to the post or comment will update to reflect the current state